 Water mass analysis

-Evans et al. (2020) previously employed optimum multiparameter analysis to map the percent identity of the water observed at each depth to three water masses: the 13 Degree Celsius Water 13CW, North Equatorial Pacific Intermediate Water (NEPIW), and Antarctic Intermediate Water (AAIW).
+Evans et al. (2020) previously employed optimum multiparameter analysis to map the percent identity of the water observed at each depth to three water masses: the 13 Degree Celsius Water (13CW), North Equatorial Pacific Intermediate Water (NEPIW), and Antarctic Intermediate Water (AAIW).
 We subset and examine only the portion of these data that correspond to our site.

 Particle size measurements